 Right to be forgotten

 We recognise the right to erasure, also known as the right to be forgotten, laid down in the GDPR.
 Individuals should contact email@example.com with requests for the deletion or removal of personal data.
 These will be acted on provided there is no compelling reason for continued processing and that the exemptions set out in the GDPR do not apply.
 These exemptions include where the personal data is processed for the exercise or defence of legal claims and to comply with a legal obligation for the performance of a public interest task or exercise of official authority.

 Subject Access Requests

 We recognise that individuals have the right to access their personal data and supplementary information and will comply with the one month timeframe for responses set down in the GDPR.
 As a general rule, a copy of the requested information will be provided free of charge although we reserve the right to charge a "reasonable fee" when a request is manifestly unfounded or excessive, particularly if it is repetitive.
 If this proves necessary, the data subject will be informed of their right to contest our decision with the supervisory authority (the Information Commissioner's Office (ICO)).
 Any fee will be notified in advance and will be based on the administrative cost of providing the information.

 The privacy information notices can be accessed here.

 Data Transfers Outside of Gibraltar, UK & EU

-Where appropriate and necessary we have put recognised procedures and safeguarding measures in place to secure, encrypt and maintain the integrity of any personal data that is transferred to countries outside the EU.
+Where appropriate and necessary we have put recognised procedures and safeguarding measures in place to secure, encrypt and maintain the integrity of any personal data that is transferred to countries outside of Gibraltar, UK & EU.
 Diligence checks are carried out to ensure that such countries have the necessary safeguards in place, provide enforceable data subject rights and offer effective legal remedies for data subjects where applicable.